Constructing graphs with no independent transversals

 A special case of the hypergraph IT problem is that of $J$-free transversals of graphs, where $J$ is a fixed $k$-regular graph.
 This problem was originally studied by Szab\'o and Tardos \cite{SzTa}.
 Given a vertex-partitioned graph $G$, we seek a transversal $T$ of the blocks such that the induced subgraph $G[T]$ does not contain a subgraph isomorphic to $J$.
 This time the parameter of interest is the maximum degree $d$ of the graph $G$.
 Independent transversals correspond to the case $J = K_2$, and the general case is the hypergraph IT problem in which $r=|V(J)|$ and the edges of the $r$-uniform hypergraph $H$ are those $r$-subsets of $V(G)$ that induce a subgraph containing an isomorphic copy of $J$.
 Here the $r$-uniform hypergraph $H_0=K_r^r(m)$ can be associated with the graph $J(m)$, the $m$-fold \textit{blow-up} of $J$, which is the graph obtained from $J$ by replacing every vertex of $J$ by an independent set of size $m$ and replacing every edge by a copy of the complete bipartite graph $K_{m,m}$.
 When $d$ is a multiple of $k$, the above argument applied with $J(d/k)$ gives a graph $G$ with maximum degree $d$ and partition $\mathcal{P}$ such that $|V_i| \ge \left\lceil \frac{|V(J)|}{(|V(J)| - 1)k } d \right\rceil - 1$ for every $V_i \in \mathcal{P}$ and there is no $J$-free transversal.
-This lower bound on the block sizes was also derived by Szab\'o and Tardos \cite{SzTa}, and it is still open whether $|V_i| \ge \left\lceil \frac{|V(J)|}{(|V(J)| - 1)k } d \right\rceil$ for every $i$ implies the existence of a $J$-free transversal.
-The case where $J$ is a clique may be of particular interest.
+This lower bound on the block sizes was also derived by Szab\'o and Tardos \cite{SzTa}, and the following problem is still open.